CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 Azure Policy keeps track of compliance for your Azure resources based on policy definitions you assign, these are called policy assignments.
 By default, Microsoft provides many built-in definitions that you can leverage as you see fit.

+In this exercise, you will be exploring azure policy and verify the built-in initiatives by microsoft defender for cloud.

 1. Type **Policy** in the search box located at the top of the **Azure Portal** page and click on it.
 Alternately, open a new browser tab in the **labvm-<inject key="DeploymentID" enableCopy="false"/>** and navigate to this link ```https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade```.

     ![](../Images/m3ex2.step1.png)